chriskinsman/github-action-dashboard/README.md

 * GITHUB_USERNAME or GITHUB_ORG - Only one is valid.
 If both are specified GITHUB_ORG takes precedence and the GITHUB_USERNAME is ignored.
 * GITHUB_APPID - The AppId from the GitHub App general settings page.
 * GITHUB_APP_PRIVATEKEY - The base64 encoded private key from the GitHub App general settings page.
 * GITHUB_APP_CLIENTID - The client id from the GitHub App general settings page.
 * GITHUB_APP_CLIENTSECRET - The client secret from the GitHub App general settings page.
 * GITHUB_APP_INSTALLATIONID - Installation id that can be retrieved using steps in the next section.
 * GITHUB_APP_WEBHOOK_SECRET - Optional.
 If you don't supply the dashboard will not setup webhooks and only update every 15 minutes.
+* LOOKBACK_DAYS - Optional, defaults to 7.
+Number of days to look in the past for workflow runs.
 * DEBUG=action-dashboard:* - Optional setting to help in debugging

 ### Installation Id